Nepal Trekking Gear. What to Wear, What to Take.

 You can easily wear a mini towel on the outside of your pack to dry it during the day.
 So we recommend two towels for your Nepal trek or holiday, one for showers, one small one for hands.

-What to Wear Trekking in Nepal, Trekking Clothes and Trekking Boots
+What to Wear Trekking in Nepal.
+Clothes.

 Scary Bridges Everest Trek Nepal